 Kiera Cass is the #1 New York Times bestselling author of the SELECTION series and THE SIREN.
 She is a graduate of Radford University and currently lives in Christiansburg, Virginia, with her family.
 You can learn more about Kiera’s books, videos, and love of cake online at www.kieracass.com.

 Courtney Sheinmel is the author of dozens of books for kids and teens including EDGEWATER, POSITIVELY, and the STELLA BATTS series for young readers.
 Her books have received numerous awards, including the Sequoyah Award, a National Parenting Publication Awards honorable mention, and have appeared on recommended lists, including the New York Public Library's Stuff for the Teenage, and the ABC Best Books for Children.
 In addition to writing, Courtney served as a judge on the national level for the Scholastic Art & Writing Awards, and received a National Scholastic Outstanding Educator Award for her work as a writing instructor at Writopia Lab, a non-profit organization serving kids ages 8-18.
-Bloomsbury USA will publish Courtney's new series, THE KINDNESS CLUB, this fall.
+Bloomsbury USA published the first book in Courtney's new series, THE KINDNESS CLUB, this fall.
 Courtney lives in New York City.

 Erica Armstrong Dunbar is the Blue and Gold Professor of Black Studies and History at the University of Delaware.
 In 2011, Professor Dunbar was appointed the first director of the Program in African American History at the Library Company of Philadelphia.
 She has been the recipient of Ford, Mellon, and SSRC fellowships and is an Organization of American Historians Distinguished Lecturer.
 Her first book, A FRAGILE FREEDOM: AFRICAN-AMERICAN WOMEN AND EMANCIPATION IN THE ANTEBELLUM CITY was published by Yale University Press in 2008.